Franchise Agreement Drafting

 A franchise business agreement offers numerous benefits, such as:

-- Proven Business Model: The franchise operates within a proven business model.
+• Proven Business Model: The franchise operates within a proven business model.
 This reduces the trial-and-error risk for new owners.
+If you're considering buying an existing franchise rather than starting fresh, understanding the agreement terms becomes even more critical.

-- Defined Rights and Duties: The agreement clearly outlines the operational roles of both the franchisor and franchisee, minimizing the risk of miscommunication.
+• Defined Rights and Duties: The agreement clearly outlines the operational roles of both the franchisor and franchisee, minimising the risk of miscommunication.

-- Intellectual Property Protection: The agreement clearly defines the scope of IP usage, preventing unauthorized use of trademarks, logos, manuals, or technology.
+• Intellectual Property Protection: The agreement clearly defines the scope of IP usage, preventing unauthorised use of trademarks, logos, manuals, or technology.

 Key Clauses in a Franchise Agreement